 This privacy statement contains our information, explains personal data and the processing of personal data and for what purposes we process your personal information.
-It explains your rights, what we do to ensure your personal data are safe and how long they are stored.
+It explains your rights, what we do to ensure your personal data is safe and how long it is stored.
 This privacy statement applies when you visit our website (www.aif.nl), place an order or close contracts.

-Personal data are data that provide information about you that directly or indirectly identify you.
+Personal data is data that provide information about you, directly or indirectly identifying you.

 Processing personal data